charmplusplus/charm/doc/debugger/manual.rst

    to keep running the application with +record until the bug occurs.
    Then run the application under the debugger with the +replay option.

-Charmdebug limitations
+CharmDebug limitations
 ----------------------

 Clusters
 ~~~~~~~~

-Charmdebug is currently limited to applications started directly by the
+CharmDebug is currently limited to applications started directly by the
 debugger due to implementation peculiarities.
 It will be extended to
 support connection to remote running applications in the near future.